HugoHappy/WebSocket-NodeJS/README.md

 A very simple nodejs module for websocket server

 # How to use it
-Install with `npm install asdf` or put all files in a folder called "WebSocket-NodeJS", and:
+Install with `npm install websocket-nodejs` or put all files in a folder called "websocket-nodejs", and:
 ```javascript
 var ws = require("WebSocket-NodeJS")